Cognition, Brain, & Behaviour Research Group

 - Visual attention, Autism [Donna Berry]

-For further information regarding the Cognitive and Biological Research Group, please contact the Research Group Lead Dr Joseph Brooks.
+For further information regarding the Cognitive and Biological Research Group, please contact the Research Group Lead Dr Jim Grange.

 For more information on our research facilities, please see our Equipment & Facilities page.

 We offer a thriving and dynamic environment for both research and teaching excellence.
 We are proud of our high profile research activity, our external impact, and our strong portfolio of courses.
-We offer a portfolio of MSc Psychology courses in Cognitive Psychology, Child Development, Psychology of Health and Wellbeing and Applied Social and Political Psychology, which integrate well with our research themes.
+We offer a portfolio of MSc Psychology courses in Cognition and Cognitive Neuroscience, Child Development, Applied Social and Political Psychology, and Psychology and Health Inequalities which integrate well with our research themes.